-Figure 9: Terrain models
+Figure 16: Terrain models

 Therefore, a probable catchment is a conservative assessment of those areas that may be visually impacted by the planned infrastructure.
 Increasing the sophistication/accuracy of the probable viewshed by the addition of data (DSM) on complex natural and man-made elements in the landscape is desirable, but it will introduce further errors of detail and interpretation in the view catchment analysis.

-The probable view catchments for all three proposed development layouts are based on existing available topographic data (1m contours) and vegetation data (Figure 10-12).
+The probable view catchments in Figures 17-19 is based on existing available topographic data (2m contours).